sjsilvabr/Utilities_Consumption/README.md

 ---

-This repository contains a study which comprehends analysis of self water and electricity consumption, and the relation between consumption and the variation of local temperature and relative humidity.
+This repository contains a study which includes analysis of self water and electricity consumption, and the relation between consumption and the variation of local temperature and relative humidity.

 Repository content list (not yet finished):